Amazingly Easy Kamut Bread Using Khorasan Wheat

 If you are new to Kamut or khorasan wheat, it is an ancient grain that is similar to modern wheat but very different in so many ways.
 This ancient wheat has so many health benefits and is better for you than regular wheat.
 It has a buttery flavor, and also a nutty flavor that gives the bread an amazing finished product.

 Kamut wheat has a higher protein content and less wheat gluten than modern-day wheat.
 It is organic and has tons of vitamins and minerals as well.

-If you want to learn more about Kamut, its history, benefits and nutrition information, make sure to check this post out here.
+If you want to learn more about whole grain Kamut, its history, benefits and nutrition information, make sure to check this post out here.
 It is a complete guide to Kamut.